unlhcc/r-novice-gapminder/_episodes/10-control-flow.md

 > Write a script that loops over each country in the `gapminder` dataset,
 > tests whether the country starts with a 'B', and graphs life expectancy
 > against time as a line graph if the mean life expectancy is under 50 years.
 >
+> Hint: R has a `grep()` function that works like the `grep` you learned in the shell.
+> Look at the help documentation for information on how to use it.
+>
 > > Solution for Challenge 5
 > >